rhit-williagm/ECE434/hw08/ReadMe.md

 What output pins are being driven?
 P9_28, P9_29, P9_30, P9_31

+Control 4 channels with pwm4.pru0.c

 pwm4.jpg shows all 4 pwm channels on one scope capture.

 ## Reading an Input at Regular Intervals

+inputoutput.png shows the difference between input from a AWG and the R30 output pin (roughly 29 ns delta x)